gravitee-io/gravitee-kubernetes-operator/examples/usecase/subscribe-to-mtls-plan/README.md

 HTTP/1.1 401 Unauthorized
 ```

-Let's now use the key and certificate we used to configured the echo-client application:
+Let's now use the key and certificate we used to configure the echo-client application:

 ```sh
 ❯ curl -ksi --cert pki/client.crt --key pki/client.key $GW_URL/mtls-demo| head -1